Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 3. You keep good records with QuickBooks (no audit trail when you correct errors), list the income on your personal tax return (Schedule C), and all's well with your world.

+## Chapter 22 The Dangers of Facial Recognition

+### can facial recognition be defeated?

+Perhaps, but only with extreme effort.
+Facial recognition works by measuring the distance from you eyes to another point on your face, and it will become more difficult if you:

+- Wear a baseball cap.
+- Wear tinted or dark glasses.
+- Have facial hair.
+- Have on dark eyeliner.
+- Wear a ski mask (you wish!).
+- Smile (it distorts the biometrics).

+If you are determined to post a picture of yourself anywhere on the Internet, you might consider a picture showing your profile, thus hiding your key measurements.
+Or, use a photograph where your head is just a small part of the picture, such as my own picture on the dust jacket of this book.

 ## Some thoughts

 ### Alternative Identity